Qualcomm Robotics RB5: World’s First 5G Robotics Platform

 However, there is some debate as to whether 5G will take off in the USA.
 The Federal Communications Commission of the United States plans to boost 5G, but there are conflicting technology market reports.
 “One of the impacts of COVID-19 is the need for more remote interactions,” noticed Tirias Research’s Sideco.
 “Robots and drones help with this demand and those with 5G and AI even more so.”

-Some people assumed the pandemic would push 5G demand, but others figured that gradually building 5G networks is not going as fast as expected.
-“The pandemic slowed manufacturing, and some wrongly concluded it spread COVID-19, which has delayed deployment and resulted in the destruction of some 5G towers,” Enderle said.
-However, “We should have decent coverage of major cities and some rural areas in the US by year-end.”
+Some expected the pandemic to boost 5G demand, but progress has been slower than expected.
+“The pandemic slowed manufacturing, and some wrongly believed it spread COVID-19, delaying deployment and destroying some 5G towers,” said Enderle.
+“By year-end, we should have good coverage in major cities and some rural areas.”

-The lack of coverage would not be a big problem as “5G robots will use 4G, WiFi, or no access at all,” added Taylor.
+Taylor noted that coverage gaps wouldn’t be a major issue because “5G robots will use 4G, Wi-Fi, or no access at all.

 Check out: Honeywell won the race towards the future of quantum computing